-Carriers are exempt from some state and territory laws, including planning laws, for:
+The laws can mean that telecommunications companies deploying infrastructure (known as carriers) are exempt from some state and territory laws, including planning laws, for:

-If a facility is not one in of these three groups, then carriers must comply with state and territory laws and planning regulations
+If a facility is not in one of these three groups, then carriers must comply with state and territory laws and planning regulations.

 What are low-impact facilities?